AMSP-04/NETN-AIS/README.md

 The work includes the [NETN-AIS.xml](NETN-AIS.xml) FOM Module and documentation NETN-AIS.md.

 Above licence gives you the right to use and redistribute the NETN FOM Module (XML file and Documentation) in its entirety without modification.
-You are also allowed to develop new FOM Modules (in separate XML files and separate documentation) that build-on/extends the NETN module by reference and including neccessary scaffolding classes.
+You are also allowed to develop new FOM Modules (in separate XML files and separate documentation) that build-on/extends the NETN module by reference and including necessary scaffolding classes.
 You are NOT allowed to modify this FOM Module or its documentation without prior permission by the NATO Modelling and Simulation Group.

-## Versions, updates and extentions
+## Versions, updates and extensions

-All updates and versioning of this work is coordinated by the NATO Modelleing and Simulation Coordination Office (MSCO), managed by the NATO Modelling and Simulation Group (NMSG) and performed as NATO Science and Technology Organization (STO) technical activities in support of the NMSG Modelling and Simulation Standards Subgroup (MS3).
+All updates and versioning of this work is coordinated by the NATO Modelling and Simulation Coordination Office (MSCO), managed by the NATO Modelling and Simulation Group (NMSG) and performed as NATO Science and Technology Organization (STO) technical activities in support of the NMSG Modelling and Simulation Standards Subgroup (MS3).

-Feedback on the use of this work, suggestions for improvements and identified issues are welcome and can be provided using GitGub issue tracking.
+Feedback on the use of this work, suggestions for improvements and identified issues are welcome and can be provided using GitHub issue tracking.
 To engage in the development and update of this FOM Module please contact your national NMSG representative.

 Version numbering of this FOM Module and associated documentation is based on the following principles: